The CM_Query_And_Remove_SubTree function checks whether a device instance and its children can be removed and, if so, it removes them.

 Caller-supplied device instance handle to the device at the root of the subtree to be removed.
 This device instance handle is bound to the local machine.

-(Optional) If not NULL, this is a caller-supplied pointer to a string buffer that receives a text string.
+(Optional) If the caller does not pass NULL and the removal request is vetoed (that is, the function returns CR_REMOVE_VETOED), on return this points to a text string that is associated with the veto type.
 The type of information this string provides is dependent on the value received by pVetoType.
 For information about these strings, see PNP_VETO_TYPE.

 Caller-supplied value representing the length (number of characters) of the string buffer supplied by pszVetoName.
 This should be set to MAX_PATH.